|

 REQUISITE, SUFFICIENT, and OPTIONAL LoginModules succeeded),

-or by calling each configured LoginModule's abort
+or by calling each configured LoginModule's abort method

 if the overall authentication failed.
 If authentication succeeded,

-each successful LoginModule's commit
+each successful LoginModule's commit method associates

-the relevant Principals and Credentials with the Subject
+the relevant Principals and Credentials with the Subject.

-If authentication failed, each LoginModule's abort
+If authentication failed, each LoginModule's abort method

 removes/destroys any previously stored state.

-phase of the authentication process
+If the commit phase of the authentication process

 fails, then the overall authentication fails and this method

-method for each configured
+invokes the abort method for each configured

-If the abort
+If the abort phase

 fails for any reason, then this method propagates the

-original exception thrown either during the login
+original exception thrown either during the login phase

-phase.
+or the commit phase.
 In either case, the overall

 authentication fails.